-Oral thrush is referred to as oral candidiasis.
-It is a fungal infection caused by the yeast Candida albicans.
+Oral thrush, which is also referred to as oral candidiasis, is a fungal infection caused by the yeast Candida albicans.
 This fungus exists naturally in the mouth and is one of the “beneficial floras” residing in the oral cavity.
 However, oral thrush occurs when the fungus overgrows and starts to cause symptoms.

-Oral thrush can affect anybody at any age, but it is most commonly seen in babies.
-Adults are more likely to develop oral thrush if they are elderly, have a compromised immune system, are taking certain medications or have certain health conditions.
-For healthy people, the presence of Candida albicans does not cause any serious problems, but for people with weakened immunity, it can be more serious and difficult to manage.
+Oral thrush can affect any individual at any age, but it is most commonly seen in babies.
+Adults are more likely to develop oral thrush if they are elderly, have a compromised immune system, are taking certain medications, or have certain health conditions.
+For healthy people, the presence of Candida albicans does not cause any serious problems; however, for people with weakened immunity, it can be more serious and difficult to manage.

 What are the symptoms of oral thrush?